 Didymosphenia geminata (Didymo) is a nuisance algae that can cover entire streambeds under certain environmental conditions.
 While relatively easy to treat, it is unknown whether Didymo decreases the amount of invertebrate prey for fishes.
-In the Kootenai River basin of Montana and British Columbia, I am working to determine if Didymo is altering stream invertebrate assemblages and how any changes maybe impacting native fishes such as Bull Trout and Redband Trout.
+In the Kootenai River basin of Montana and British Columbia, I worked to determine if Didymo alters stream invertebrate assemblages and see if any changes were impacting native fishes such as Bull Trout, Redband Trout, and Slimy Sculpin.
 I am also using this data to help refine energy-flow food webs as a tool for use in conservation research.

 Beavers & Bull Trout in the Bitterroot

 A long history of cattle grazing, channel straightening, and beaver trapping has left many streams in western North America degraded and down-cut.
 With partners at Utah State University and the Bitter Root Water Forum, I am working to A) restore down-cut streams in the East Fork Bitterroot River drainage using process-based restoration techniques and B) determine if the popular beaver dam analogue (BDA) structure is passable by threatened Bull Trout.